AnnaPournara/CalculatorApp/README.md

-Basic calculator with currency converter
+Simple calculator with currency converter